r3sPawN/HTMLGen/README.md

 SIMPLE HTML GENERATOR

-New and Save need some rework - gonna make it asap
+New, and Save need some rework - gonna make it asap

+Added icons
+Preview works only after save - needs a fix ()